paralevel/useful-disk-access-for-terminal/README.md

 # Unfull Disk Access for Terminal

-If you for example get a `Could not write domain` error when using the `defaults` command or `Operation not permitted` when trying to access specific files or folders (related to sandboxed or protected files, instead of file permssions which would give a `permission denied` error), this is usually solved by giving Full Disk Access permission to Terminal ([see here](https://github.com/mathiasbynens/dotfiles/issues/820)), but if you want to avoid doing that just for a single file, you can instead use the following trick (the example is after a failed attempt at running `defaults write -app safari WBSNewTabPositionPreferenceKey -int 0`:
+If you for example get a `Could not write domain` error when using the `defaults` command or `Operation not permitted` when trying to access specific files or folders (related to sandboxed or protected files, instead of file permissions which would give a `permission denied` error), this is usually solved by giving Full Disk Access permission to Terminal ([see here](https://github.com/mathiasbynens/dotfiles/issues/820)), but if you want to avoid doing that just for a single file, you can instead use the following trick (the example is after a failed attempt at running `defaults write -app safari WBSNewTabPositionPreferenceKey -int 0`:

 Open ~/Library/Containers/com.apple.Safari/Data/Library/Preferences/ in Finder (e.g. using `open ~/Library/Containers/com.apple.Safari/Data/Library/Preferences/`)